Biotronik: Awards

 In 2007, BIOTRONIK was given the EuroPCR 2007 Novelty Award for its innovative absorbable metal stents (AMS) by the European Association of Percutaneous Cardiovascular Interventions (EAPCI).
 In 2009, it was nominated for the German Future Prize for its Home Monitoring system by the German Federal Ministry of Education and Research.
 In 2010, BIOTRONIK endowed the Berlin-Brandenburg Academy of Sciences and Humanities' Technical Science Prize, first awarded to Till Schlösser.
 The CARDIOSTIM Innovation Award for Practice Improvement was granted to BIOTRONIK for its MRI AutoDetect.

 Partnerships

-BIOTRONIK partners with the EPIC Alliance, a global network of female electrophysiologists, in aims to increase collaboration and support for women in the field of electrophysiology.
+BIOTRONIK collaborates with the EPIC Alliance, a global network of female electrophysiologists.
+The alliance aims to enhance collaboration and support for women in the field of electrophysiology.